Home / Diseases Index / Acute Pancreatitis

 Acute Pancreatitis

-Therapeutic Repertory & Diagnostic Reference Profile
+Comprehensive Diagnostic & Therapeutic Reference Profile

 Also known as: Acute pancreatic inflammation, AP, Biliary pancreatitis, Alcohol-induced pancreatitis.

-Overview
+Disease Overview

 Acute pancreatitis is a sudden-onset, potentially life-threatening inflammatory disorder of the pancreas.
 It is characterized by severe abdominal pain and elevated pancreatic enzyme levels, ranging from mild self-limiting edema to severe necrotizing systemic disease.